Vision & Mission

 In the spirit of Psalm 78, to teach our sons and daughters, that it might be known to a future generation, to children yet unborn to put their trust in God, to hold God's great acts ever in mind and to keep God's commandments;

 Welcome diversity and sing our differences in harmony and without fear;

 Constantly expand our service to our community and to the world through mission outreach;

 Support each other in living our faith at home and in our work in the world.

 Stone Church's congregation about 1950

 From its beginning, Stone Church has been a congregation that has challenged itself to live up to its Vision Statement of 1946 because we believe it is what Jesus has called us to do.

-We participated in the Civil Rights marches of the 1960s to fight for racial equality.
+In the 1960s, we participated in Civil Rights marches to fight for racial equality.